Readit News logoReadit News

 sonthonax commented on Why do transit agencies keep falling for the hydrogen bus myth? cleantechnica.com/2025/03... · Posted by u/guerby

-neves · 6 months ago
+neves · a year ago

 Why?
 Because Oil Companies are lobbying for inefficient hydrogen to delay a green revolution: